Deportation of Koreans in the Soviet Union: Background

-Emigration from the Joseon kingdom of Korea to the neighboring Russian Far East was recorded in the early 1860s.
+Emigration from the Joseon kingdom of Korea to the neighboring Primorsky Krai (ceded to Russia from China in the Amur Annexation) was recorded in the early 1860s.
 By the 1880s, 5,300 Koreans, distributed in 761 families, were living in 28 Cossack villages.
 Under the terms of a Russo-Korean treaty signed on 25 June 1884, all Koreans living in the Far East up until that date were granted citizenship and land in the Russian Empire, but all others who would arrive after 1884 were not allowed to stay longer than two years.
 Even the Bolshevik Revolution in 1917 did not halt migration to Russia; after 1917, many Koreans were fleeing the Japanese occupation of Korea.
-They mostly settled along the Posyet, Suchan and Suyfun districts.
+They mostly settled in the Posyet, Suchan and Suyfun districts.
 Korean migrants who had moved to Russia referred to themselves as the Koryo Saram.
 By the 1920s, over 100,000 Koreans lived in the Primorsky Krai.
 Russian peasants encouraged the migration, since leasing lands to the Koreans was profitable.
 Around that time, 45,000 Koreans (30%) were granted citizenship, but in 1922, 83.4% of all Soviet Korean households were landless.

 On 22 November 1922, the Soviet Union annexed the Far Eastern Republic, claiming all the populace there as their citizens, including Koreans residing there.
 With the newly established Soviet rule, circumstances began to change.
 In order to discourage further immigration, 700 to 800 Koreans were deported from Okhotsk to the Empire of Japan in 1925.
 That same year, a proposed Korean ASSR, which would give Koreans autonomy, was rejected by Soviet officials.
 The 1926 Soviet Census enumerated 169,000 Koreans, 77,000 Chinese and 1,000 Japanese in the Far East Region.
 During the collectivization and the Dekulakization campaigns in the 1930s, more Koreans were deported from the Soviet Far East.

-Due to lingering sentiments from the Russo-Japanese War and contemporary disdain for imperialist Japan, Soviet officials increased its suspicion and mania towards the Soviet Koreans, fearing they could remain loyal subjects of the Empire and be used by Japan for espionage or "counter-revolutionary propaganda".
+Due to lingering sentiments from the Russo-Japanese War and contemporary disdain for imperialist Japan, Soviet officials became increasingly suspicious of the Soviet Koreans, fearing they could remain loyal subjects of the Empire and be used by Japan for espionage or "counter-revolutionary propaganda".
 They also feared that an increasing presence of Koreans in the U.S.S.R. could be used by Japan to justify expansion of the boundaries of Korea.

 Between 1928 and 1932, anti-Korean and anti-Chinese violence increased in the Soviet Far East, causing 50,000 Korean emigrants to flee to Manchuria and Korea.
 On 13 April 1928, a Soviet decree was passed stipulating that Koreans should be removed away from the vulnerable Soviet-Korean border, from Vladivostok to the Khabarovsk Oblast, and to settle Slavs in their place, mostly demobilized Red Army soldiers.
 An official plan intended to resettle 88,000 Koreans without citizenship north of Khabarovsk, except those who "proved their complete loyalty and devotion to Soviet power".